Learn about our congregation

 What to expect when you visit

-You’ll be greeted at the door and given a bulletin for the service.
-You’re welcome to sit wherever you like in the sanctuary.
+You’ll be greeted at the door (and given a mask if you need one) and given a bulletin for the service.
+Keeping social distance guidelines in mind, you’re welcome to sit where you like in the sanctuary (except in pews that have been blocked off).
 If the greeters have already joined the worship service when you arrive, additional bulletins are left on the table at the top of the stairs.
 During the service there is a time when we open up for sharing reflections.
 This is also a time when visitors are welcome to introduce themselves.
 We enjoy knowing who you are.

 Our services resembles those in many Protestant churches.
 Worship is is led by volunteer worship and music leaders from the congregation.
 The service includes lots of music and singing, scripture reading, a children’s time, offering, a sermon, prayer, and a time to share joys, sorrows, responses to worship, and to introduce visitors.
 Check out our recent bulletins to get a more detailed sense of the regular flow of our worship.

 Listening assistance devices are available at the soundboard in the right rear corner of the sanctuary.

 Visitors are invited to fill out a blue visitor card located in the pews.
 The card includes space to indicate whether you would like the pastor to get in touch with you, as well as whether you are interested in receiving more information about CMF.